JetBrains/jetbrains_guide/sites/goland-guide/contents/tips/method-like-completion-for-functions/index.md

     Imagine you are new to Go and want to split a string.

-    You know that there must be a function for that, most likely it’s called 'Split' and accepts a string as the first argument, but you don’t know the exact name of the function and its package.
+    You know that there must be a function for that, most likely it's called `Split` and accepts a string as the first argument, but you don't know the exact name of the function and its package.

     Here's where method-like completion comes in handy, offering you a list of all suitable functions, automatically importing it upon selection.

-    How to use:
+    **How to use:**

-    Hold down the Ctrl key and press Space twice.
+    Hold down the _Ctrl_ key and press _Space_ twice.

 ---